-Tes were sed me a for determining the importance of art in homemaking; therefore, certain general terms need to be defined.
+Tests were used as media for determining the importance of art in homemaking; therefore, certain general terms need to be defined.
 Three important terms as used in this study are:

 Art: the ability to create objects of beauty.

 Aptitude: the person's ability or talent which can be developed through training.
 An aptitude test reveals an individual's ability to learn and to perform skills in the future.
 A person taking these tests later would probably score about the same according to the Student's Booklet of the Flanagan Aptitude Classification Tests (11).